-As it is our goal to keep you safe during your hospital stay, staff will assess your risk for falling.
+As it is our goal to keep you safe during your hospital stay, staff will assess your risk for falling throughout your hospitalization.

-- Your risk for falling during your hospital stay may change depending on your condition. - It is important for you and your family to be involved in the effort to keep you safe while you are here. - NGMC uses items that help prevent an injury if you fall while in the hospital.
+- Your risk for falling during your hospital stay may change depending on your condition. - It is important for you and your family to be involved in the effort to keep you safe while you are here. - NGMC uses items, such as fall mats, that help prevent an injury if you fall while in the hospital.

-Since every patient in the hospital is considered to be at risk for falling, staff will use basic safety measures for all patients.
+Our goal is to keep every patient safe, so staff will use basic safety measures for all patients.